n4sru/cycl/privacy_policy.md

 *   Scanning a bottle several times and not to place it on the deposit point;
 *   Trying to hack the system in any way;
-*   To not place the in the deposit point after scanning the bottle; or any other activities that can lead to earn of money without following our operating instructions
+*   To not place the in the deposit point after scanning the bottle; or any other activities that can lead to earn of money without following our operating instructions.

 **Contact Us**